Minnesota Dog and Puppy Training

 Yes!
 Our classes are family friendly.
 We encourage children to be involved in all parts of training classes, but for everyone's safety an adult must be present and maintain control of the dog at all times.

-Please be aware other dogs in class may not be accustomed to children so we ask children to refrain from approaching other dogs, particularly without explicit permission from their guardians.
+Please be aware other dogs in class may not be accustomed to children so we ask children to refrain from approaching other dogs, particularly without explicit permission from their pet parents.

 Class fees are due at time of registration and are nonrefundable.
 Exceptions apply only in cases of emergency or illness.